-Joseph II removed the Minorites to the suburb Alservorstadt (1783) and made this church over to an Italian congregation, who now uses it.
-It was restored and most interesting churches of Vienna, was built between the years 1395 and 1412 in the strictest gothic style.
+The Church of Maria Stiegen, Passau Street, in the proximity of Wipplinger Street, was built between the years 1395 and 1412 in the strictest gothic style.
 It was renovated in 1820.
 The window panes, painted by Mohn, are interesting.
-The tower 57 M. high, ending in the shape of a flower chalice well merits some attention. - On sundays and holidays sermons in the Bohemian language are delivered in this church.
+The tower 180 feet high, ending in the shape of a flower chalice well merits some attention. - On sundays and holidays sermons in the Bohemian language are read in this church.